Bob Proctor, one of the most legendary figures in personal development has died aged 88.

 In 1984, he wrote You were born rich.
-The book is a step-by-step guide to unlocking the limitless potential that lies within each and every one of us.
-Although Bob Proctor went on writing more books, this one is his masterpiece.
+The book is a step-by-step guide to unlocking the limitless potential that lies within each one of us.
+Although Bob Proctor went on to write more books, this one is his masterpiece.

 Bob Proctor was featured in The Secret (2006), a movie consisting of a series of interviews.
 The movie has attracted a lot of media attention worldwide and interest from public figures such as Oprah, Ellen DeGeneres and Larry King.

 He later co-founded The Proctor Gallagher Institute, a business coaching and consulting, providing professional training, speaking and coaching.

 As a way of paying our respects to Bob Proctor, let’s revisit some of his essential insights and ideas that have positively influenced millions of lives worldwide.